 Yes, it’s a tax-free, hold-no-punches sell-fest where each Dutchman will try to solve the alchemical riddle of transforming worthless trash into gold.
 But never let it be said that the Dutch are a greedy and money-obsessed bunch, it’s all about getting out in the streets and showing people your stuff and your child’s lack of play-the-violin skill.

 King’s Day joking starts at 2.09

-For a supposedly thrifty and cheap people both our beers as our junk on the annual Fleamarket is surprisingly expensive.
-And it doesn’t help that you can’t ‘cheat’ your way out of the beer prices by buying it in the supermarkets and such.
-Luckily our Dutch directness comes to our aid, as it completely normal to ask ‘Wat kost dat’?
-Asking ‘What costs that?’ (literally translated without any sense of proper English) is just a sign of integration into Dutch society gone well.
+For a supposedly thrifty and cheap people both our beers and our junk on the annual Fleamarket are surprisingly expensive.
+And it doesn’t help that you can’t “cheat” your way out of the beer prices by buying it in the supermarkets.
+Luckily our Dutch directness comes to our aid, as it completely normal to ask “Wat kost dat?” meaning literally, “what costs that?” (literally translated without any sense of proper English) is just a sign of integration into Dutch society gone well.

 So now that you’ve learned these essential Dutch phrases, how about you test your King’s Day knowledge?
 Here are 7 Things You Need to Know about King’s Day.
 Proost!

 How do you usually celebrate King’s Day in the Netherlands?
 Let us know in the comments below!